 The fact is the easiest way to make money in stocks is to invest in a broad market passive index-tracking fund.
 Wall Street Journal research in 2019 suggests $4.27 trillion is invested in passive ETFs that track the market.
 Investing in a passive ETF is easy, you do not need to select stocks, your investment is diversified, and they have low management fees.

 So, we can conclude that investing long-term in broad market index-tracking funds is the simplest and least risky way to make money in stocks.
-However, there are other strategies that could potentially earn you more money, but they may require higher levels of effort to maintain your investment portfolio or contain more risk.
-Here we highlight 6 ways to make money in stocks.
+However, other strategies could potentially earn you more money, but they may require higher levels of effort to maintain your investment portfolio or contain more risk.
+Here we highlight six ways to make money in stocks.

-6 Ways to Make Money in the Stock Market
+Top 6 Best Ways to Make Money in the Stock Market

 - Invest in an ETF for the Long-term (Low Risk, Low Effort)